 The Internship Committee should be meeting regularly by now.
 You may be wondering what role you play in the internship besides meeting once a month.
-The text below comes from the Lay Committee Handbook (PDF).
+The text below comes from the online Committee Handbook:

 What roles do committee members play?

 You provide counsel and encouragement for the intern and his/her spouse.
 You provide support and honest feedback—something that everyone needs.

 You are able to acquaint the intern with the members of the congregation and …